 Decorating with nature

-During the holidays, Lisa fills the house with fresh-cut greens and other natural materials gathered from the landscape, much like the colonists would have done (except for the Puritans, who outlawed Christmas frivolity).
+During the holidays, the house is filled with fresh-cut greens and other natural materials gathered from the landscape, much like the colonists would have done (except for the Puritans, who outlawed Christmas frivolity).
 A simple wreath with pinecones and berries welcomes visitors at the front door.